debuglevel/greeting-microservice-python/README.md

 * Logging that does not completely suck
   * would nice to be configurable via ENV
 * Testing?
   * tox (which seems to test against different Python versions.
-WTF compatibility?)
+WTF compatibility?
+But it does not install those environments/python versions!)
 * linting?
 * Formatting?